Kenfrozz/Instagram_Followers_Counter/README.md

 4. Enter the Instagram account for which you want to fetch the follower count.
 5. Click the "Get Follower Count" button to display the result.

-## Screenshots
-[Add Screenshots Here]

 ## License
 This project is not subject to any license.
-For more information, refer to the [LICENSE](LICENSE) file.